 If you need a safe place to live while you are pregnant, the Village may be the place for you.
 Below are just a few things you may receive while at “The Vil”:

 - Medical care

 - Life Skills Classes (personal, career, educational)

 - Career Preparation

-- Relationships (family, friends, men, boundaries)
+- Relationship skill building (family, friends, men, boundaries)

-- Basic Decision Making Skills
+- Basic Decision-Making Skills

 Here are a few things other women have said about their time at The Village:

 “On July 25th, I gave birth to a beautiful and healthy baby girl.
 I placed her for adoption and chose a family that I could tell loves the Lord and it is a blessing to know that she will be raised in a loving family.
 Since being at the Village, my life has definitely changed, I am active in church again, and am no longer on drugs.
 Though my journey is a daily struggle, I’m thankful to Lifeline Village for helping me.” – Amy, Lifeline Birthmom & former Village resident

 “While staying at the Village I met some the most wonderful people that molded my life and helped me and were always there even when I was a total BRAT (which I was most of the time).
 Looking back I can see how almost every person I met while living there left a mark on me.
 I was helped with a lot of issues I had with my family.
 When I came to the Village I was on drugs.
 I was living here and there.
 It was not a great life and my family and I didn’t really agree on anything because of it.
 So we didn’t talk much but after I came to “the Vill” I got back into church I learned to love myself, let go and forgive others and myself.
 I learned about boundaries and how not to let people use me.
 Once I started healing emotionally and spiritually, my relationships starting mending also.” -Kayla S., Lifeline Birthmom & former Village resident